noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage.md

 The `new` method tells the contract how to operate on the underlying storage.

-#include_code new /yarn-project/aztec-nr/aztec/src/state_vars/set.nr rust

-Building on before, we can initialize the set as follows:
+We can initialize the set as follows:

 #include_code storage_pending_shields_init /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust